×

 How does a direct cremation ceremony work?

-With an Aura direct cremation, the deceased is brought from where they are resting in a private ambulance to the crematorium.
-A song plays as they are brought inside, which can be chosen beforehand by the family.
-An attendant at the crematorium speaks a few words out of respect for the deceased, and then they are committed.
-There are no mourners present, and there is no service conducted by a celebrant or religious minister.
+An attendant at the crematorium will then speak a few words out of respect for the person who has died, following which they will be cremated as soon as possible.
+There are no mourners present, and there is no service conducted by a funeral celebrant or religious minister.

 Understanding direct cremation fees